geospatial-roman/LiDAR_CraterDetection/README.md

 <h3> What does this tool do? </h3>
 <p>
-INPUT: File with Point Cloud of Ground point (e.g. use "extract_ground.py" to extract ground points from classified LAS File)
+Input: File with Point Cloud of Ground point (e.g. use "extract_ground.py" to extract ground points from classified LAS File)</p>
-Output: Pointcloud with classified crater points and Shape File with bounding boxes
+<p>Output: Pointcloud with classified crater points and Shape File with bounding boxes
 </p>

 1. In the prepocessing the LAS File is Filtered for Ground Points and Clipped to the AOI